Warm sweet and fluffy muffins bursting with blueberry flavor. These easy healthy blueberry muffins are like eating an oatmeal cupcake!

 - In a large bowl, combine flour, oats, sugar, baking powder and salt.
 Combine well.
 Add in melted coconut oil and mix well.

-- In a small bowl, whisk egg, milk, sour cream lemon zest and vanilla until blended.
-Fold egg mixture into dry mixture until moistened.
+- In a small bowl, whisk egg, milk, sour cream, lemon zest and vanilla until blended.
+Fold egg mixture into dry mixture and combine until moistened.
 Carefully fold in blueberries (and some chocolate if you'd like!).
 Let the batter set for 5 minutes.

 - Scoop batter into muffin cups about ¾ full.
-Bake 20-25 minutes until golden on top and a toothpick inserted comes out clean.
-Remove muffins from the pan and transfer to a cooking rack to cool.
+Bake 20-22 minutes until golden on top and a toothpick inserted comes out clean.
+Remove muffins from a metal pan right away and transfer to a cooling rack to cool.
+If using a silicone pan, let cool 5 minutes before transferring to a cooling rack.

 - Tip: Leaving the muffins in the pan will make them continue to cook and may dry them out.
-So take them right out from the muffin pan.
+To avoid this take them right out from a metal one.